 The DUI did not create a greater danger than the one avoided.

-The defendant did not substantially contribute to the emergency.
+AND the defendant did not substantially contribute to the emergency.

 · · ·